-Due to the n=2 chemistry of CoQ2, the oxidative and reductive waves are widely separated.
 In order to detect the redox changes in the CoQ2, a three-electrode system is used.
-In our case, the detecting electrode is a glassy carbon (GC) electrode (working electrode) which is set to a given potential versus a silver/silver chloride (Ag/AgCl) reference electrode.
-The applied potential on the surface of the GC should be sufficient to either oxidise reduced CoQ2 or to reduce oxidised CoQ2 (in our case the GC electrode is set at the oxidation peak potential).
+For the Q-Module, the detecting electrode is a glassy carbon (GC) electrode (working electrode) which is set to a given potential versus a silver/silver chloride (Ag/AgCl) reference electrode.
+The applied potential on the surface of the GC should be sufficient to either oxidize reduced CoQ2 or to reduce oxidized CoQ2 (in the Q-Module, the GC electrode is set at the oxidation peak potential).
 The third electrode is a platinum electrode (Pt; counter electrode) that acts as a counter electrode to complete the circuit that is rate-limited by electron transfer on the GC.

-If the GC is poised at the oxidation peak potential, reduced $CoQ_2$ undergoes oxidation at the surface of the GC.
-The current which flows between GC and Pt is proportional to the concentration of reduced $CoQ_2$ .
-If the GC is set at the oxidation peak potential, then the current will increase as the amount of reduced $CoQ_2$ increases.
-The electric flow (current, $I{el}$ [A]) is converted into a voltage (electric potential, $V{el}$ [V]) and amplified (U=I·R; U: voltage;
+When the GC is poised at the oxidation peak potential, reduced CoQ2 undergoes oxidation at the surface of the GC.
+The current that flows between GC and Pt is proportional to the concentration of reduced CoQ2.
+Therefore, with the GC set at the oxidation peak potential, the current will increase as the amount of reduced CoQ2 increases.
+The electric flow (current, I{el} [A]) is converted into a voltage (electric potential, V{el} [V]) by the equipment and amplified (U=I·R; U: voltage; I: current; R: resistance).